mike-i-moore/QR-code-generator/README.md

 # QR Code Generator for Promotional Codes

-This tool generates QR code files from promotional codes in a CSV file.
+This tool generates QR code files from promotional codes in a CSV file or TXT file.
 Each QR code links to a website where the promo code is included as a UTM parameter.
 The tool supports multiple output formats:
 - SVG vector files for high-quality printing and scaling
 - PNG raster images for digital use and easy sharing
 - PDF compilation with one QR code per page for easy printing

 ## Features

-- Generates QR codes from promo codes in a CSV file
+- Generates QR codes from promo codes in a CSV file or TXT file
 - Multiple output formats: SVG, PNG, and PDF
 - Organized file structure with separate folders for each format
 - Customizable PNG size and PDF page size